-The life cycle of Crypto-sporidium consists of 6 major developmental events.
-Following ingestion of the oocyst there is excystation (release of infective sporozoites), merogony (asexual multiplication), gametogony (gamete formation), fertilization, oocyst wall formation, and sporogony (sporozoite formation).
+The life cycle of Cryptosporidium consists of six major developmental events.
+After ingestion of the oocyst, there is excystation (release of infective sporozoites), merogony (asexual multiplication), gametogony (gamete formation), fertilization, oocyst wall formation, and sporogony (sporozoite formation).
 Oocysts of Cryptosporidium spp can sporulate within host cells and are infective when passed in the feces.
 Infection persists until the host's immune response eliminates the parasite.
 In natural and experimentally produced cases in calves, cryptosporidia are most numerous in the lower part of the small intestine and less common in the cecum and colon.
 Prepatent periods are 2–7 days in calves and 2–5 days in lambs.
 Oocysts are usually passed in the feces of calves for 3–12 days.

 Calves with persistent diarrhea have villous atrophy in the small intestine.
 Histologically, large numbers of the parasite are embedded in the microvilli of the absorptive enterocytes.
 In low-grade infections, only a few parasites are present, with no apparent histologic changes in the intestine.
 The villi are shorter than normal, with crypt hyperplasia and a mixed inflammatory cell infiltrate.

-Diagnosis is based on detection of oocysts by examination of fecal smears with Ziehl-Neelson stains, by fecal flotation, or by immunologically assisted methods.
+Diagnosis is based on detection of oocysts by examination of fecal smears with Ziehl-Neelsen stains, fecal flotation techniques, ELISA, fluorescent-labeled antibodies, a rapid immunochromatographic test, and PCR.
+Sheather's flotation sedimentation staining is the most sensitive (83%) and specific (99%) of these techniques, with a relatively low cost per test.
+This technique requires centrifuging a fecal sample in Sheather's solution, aspirating the top layer and diluting the fluid in phosphate buffer saline, centrifuging, and placing the sediment on the slide and performing a modified Ziehl-Neelsen technique to look for cryptosporidial oocysts.
 It has been suggested that if the diarrhea is caused by cryptosporidia, there should be 105–107 oocysts/mL of feces.
 The oocysts are small (5–6 mm in diameter) and relatively nonrefractile.
 They are difficult to detect by normal light microscopy but are readily detected by phase-contrast microscopy.